Documentation Index

 Unit of measure (e.g.

-"EUR", "%", "ratio")."HIGHER", "LOWER", or "NEAR_TARGET".How the metric is computed.
+"EUR", "%", "ratio")."HIGHER", "LOWER", or "NEAR_TARGET".Target value when

 Metrics this one feeds into.